dedecube/velvet-docs/src/04-the-basics/03-http-client.md

 Velvet provides a robust HTTP client built on top of Dio, offering a structured approach to making HTTP requests and handling responses.
 By encapsulating requests and responses within classes, Velvet simplifies API interactions and enforces a clear contract for request structure and response handling.

-## Why Use Velvet's HTTP Client?

-Velvet’s HTTP client abstracts the complexities of request handling and response parsing, ensuring a consistent and streamlined approach to API communication.
-By defining each request as a class, Velvet enforces a standardized structure, making it easier to manage and maintain API interactions across your application.

 ::: info
 Velvet’s HTTP client is built on top of Dio, a powerful HTTP client for Dart and Flutter.
 Dio provides a rich set of features, including interceptors, request cancellation, and response parsing, which are leveraged by Velvet to enhance the HTTP client’s capabilities.